-Do not empty chemical toilet waste into campground toilets.
+Do not empty portable toilet waste into campground toilets.
 Use the dump point or carry waste out of the park for disposal in an authorised dump point.

 Dispose of non-toilet waste in the bins provided at the campground or carry out of the park.

 A per person camping fee and a per vehicle park entry fee apply.

 Camping fee must be paid by Mastercard or VISA when booking.

 Vehicle entry fee may be paid when booking, on arrival at Shannon National Park or by purchasing a park pass and is required for motor vehicles only.
 Payment is not required for trailers including camper trailers and caravans.

 No booking fee.

 A fee may apply if you cancel or remove dates from a booking.

 December to April can be very hot and the risk of bushfire can be very high.

 Nights can be cold from June to September.